 Navigation and Overview

-The layout of the SuperPhy website (https://lfz.corefacility.ca/superphy) provides universal and quick access to the major components of the platform: ‘Group Analyses’ provides an interactive environment for comparing groups of strains based on metadata types or user-created strain-groupings, and determining statistically significant biomarkers (both the presence / absence of genomic regions and SNPs) for these groups; ‘VF and AMR’ provides an ontology of both virulence genes and AMR determinants, and the ability to select groups of genomes and factors based on the provided ontologies.
+The layout of the SuperPhy website (https://lfz.corefacility.ca/superphy) provides universal and quick access to the major components of the platform: ‘Group Analyses’ provides an interactive environment for comparing groups of strains based on metadata types or user-created strain-groupings, and determining statistically significant biomarkers for these groups (both the presence / absence of genomic regions and SNPs); ‘VF and AMR’ provides an ontology of both virulence genes and AMR determinants, and the ability to select groups of genomes and factors based on the provided ontologies.
 Output includes a summary of the presence / absence of selected VF and AMR factors among the strains of interest; ‘Group Browse’ provides an interface to examine groups of strains, and their distribution in both a geospatial and phylogenetic context simultaneously; ‘My Data’ provides an interface for uploading and modifying user-submitted genomes that are available only to the user; ‘Home’ provides a landing page and an overview of the features of the site.
 Additionally, an in-depth examination and report on an individual strain, including all known metadata, Shiga-toxin subtype (if applicable), phylogenetic and geospatial information, and a summary of virulence factor and anti-microbial resistance determinants can be accessed by selecting ‘detailed information’ from any genome in the platform.

 Strain Selection